FREQUENTLY ASKED QUESTIONS

 Psychological Testing Appointments: During these appointments, you will meet with a psychologist who will use tools and tests to see how your brain processes information and help clarify your diagnosis and identify areas of strengths and concerns.
 Because some of these tests can be time-consuming to administer, we set aside more time, up to four hours, to complete everything needed.
 Our billing staff will work with you ahead of the appointment to make sure you understand what your insurance will cover and at times we may need a deposit from you before testing can begin.
 Sometimes, an insurance company will require an Initial Appointment (Intake) with our psychologist before a subsequent Psychological Testing Appointment can be scheduled.
 Again, our expert billers and schedulers will help make sure your time and resources are respected.

-What is the difference between a Psychologist and Psychiatrist?
+What is the difference between a Psychiatry and a Therapy appointment?

 What type of training has a Counselor had?

 Psychotherapists may have obtained one of several degrees that are qualified to provide psychotherapy.
 Examples include a licensed social work degree, a masters degree, or a PHD in psychology.

 What type of training has a psychiatrist had?